plasmacel/makekit/MANUAL.md

  ### Linux

- *Currently only Debian is supported!*
+ *Currently only Debian and its distributions (Ubuntu, Raspbian) are supported!*

  1. Download and install the latest version (3.10 or above is required) of CMake: https://cmake.org/download